We Can Help You Seek a Favorable Alimony Arrangement

 - Earning ability of both spouses

 - Existence of rental properties

 - Income investments

 Generally speaking, it is up to the court’s discretion how much spousal support will be ordered, as long as the payment is fair and reasonable.
 Once alimony is awarded, the amount and duration can be challenged by either the paying spouse or the requesting spouse.

 The paying spouse may not cease making alimony payments without permission from the court unless the receiving spouse has died.
 If there is a substantial change of circumstance, such as a marriage (recipient spouse) or the loss of a job, then a petition for a modification of the current alimony must be filed.
 Even if alimony was voluntarily agreed upon in the divorce, it cannot be voluntarily stopped.

-Whether you are seeking spousal support, or are challenging the amount or duration of alimony that has been requested of you, you can rely on Berger & Brown for the skilled legal assistance you need.
+Whether you are seeking spousal support, or are challenging the amount or duration of alimony that has been requested of you, you can rely on Stulken & Brown for the skilled legal assistance you need.
 Our Gillette spousal support attorneys offer the compassionate guidance you deserve during the often emotional and distressing process of requesting or challenging spousal support.
-As a part-time Deputy County and Prosecuting Attorney for Weston County, Alex Berger has the litigation experience needed to tirelessly advocate for your rights throughout the process.
+As a part-time Deputy County and Prosecuting Attorney for Weston County, Michael Stulken has the litigation experience needed to tirelessly advocate for your rights throughout the process.

 Call Stulken & Brown at (307) 257-6368 today for a free, confidential review of your case.